SlaterJamesSmith/beep-boop/README.md

 ## Description

-_A simple form that will return a numbered list from zero to any positive number input by the user, the catch being that all numbers with digits containing 1, 2, or 3 will appear within the returned list as one of three non-numerical.
+_A simple form that will return a numbered list from zero to any positive number input by the user, the catch being that all numbers with digits containing 1, 2, or 3 will appear within the returned list as one of three non-numerical values.
 Those values will appear within the list as the message "Beep!", "Boop", or "I'm sorry, Dave.
 I'm afraid I can't do that."_

 #### Program behavior specifications:
 * _The program will return a range of numbers from 0 to the user's inputted number._